jeffsim/typescript-gulp-sample/readme.md

     - Contains a collection of tests that demonstrate how to use wallaby to verify functionality of Duality and the plugins.
     - Contains a single tests.html file that can be directly loaded (but your webroot needs to be at the root of this repo's files)

-# Managing and moving files between projects at build time.
+# Managing and moving files between projects at build time

   - Building – files can be built into /dist or into source folder
   - Files can be precopied at projectgroup or project level